 "Fr.
 Dehon was very sensitive to sin, which weakens the Church.
 He was aware of social evils; he had carefully studied their human causes, both individual and social.
 But he saw the refusal of the love of Christ as the deepest cause of this human misery.
-Caught up in this often-unrecognized love, he wanted to respond
+Caught up in this often-unrecognized love, he wanted to respond to it by being intimately united to the Heart of Christ and by establishing his reign in individuals and in society.

 "This union with Christ, which sprang from the depths of his heart, had to be actualized in his whole life, above all in his apostolate.
 This apostolate was characterized by the greatest care for people, particularly the most deprived, and by concern about actively remedying the pastoral inadequacies of the Church in his time."
 Dehonian Associates Rule of Life #4-5